microsoft/AcademicContent/Workshop/1. Introduction/Introduction HOL.md

 - Log in to the Azure Portal
 - View the Azure subscriptions associated with your account
-- View billing information in the Azure Portal

 The portal will be your home for everything Azure and your gateway for using the cloud.